rkitover/windows-dev-guide/README.md

 While external commands return an exit code in `$?` in the same way as in POSIX, PowerShell commands use a different mechanism to indicate an error status.
-They throw an exception or write an error to the `ERROR` stream, which is essentially the same thing.
-You can examine the error/exception objects in the `$error` array, for
+They throw an exception or write an error to the `ERROR` stream, which is essentially the same thing, just results in different types of objects being written to the `ERROR` stream.

-example:
+You can examine the error/exception objects in the `$error` array, for example:

 ```powershell
 write-error 'Something bad happened.'